Adding new Wazuh server nodes

 • Distributed deployment:

-Ensure you select the appropriate sub-section based on your existing deployment.
-If you are unsure which method aligns with your infrastructure, consider reviewing your deployment architecture before proceeding.
+If you are unsure which method aligns with your infrastructure, we recommend reviewing your deployment architecture before proceeding.

 Note

-You need root user privileges to execute the commands in the next sub-sections.
+You need root user privileges to execute the commands below.